AdorableRedPanda/di-react-redux/README.md

 We have a store and five red components uses it - A, B, C, D and E. Every red component has direct access to store, for example - hooks `useReducer` or `useSelector` in case of Redux.
-It is not important which state manager you use here - important that this components uses information about store's inner structure (for any data it have to know whrere exactly it is stored)
+It is not important which state manager you use here - it's important that components uses information about store's inner structure (for any data it has to know whrere exactly it is stored)

 Additional information - A and B related with same logic, and it's completely independent of C, D, E - works with